 NorCell 1B Group is highly leveraged and has significant debt service obligations.
-As of December 31, 2012 we had approximately SEK 13,465 million nominal value of interest-bearing indebtedness outstanding, of which SEK 5,332 million equivalent is indebtedness under the Senior Credit Facilities, SEK 3,492 million is indebtedness under the Senior Secured Notes, SEK 2,481 million equivalent is indebtedness under the Senior PIK Notes.
-In addition, we have access to a SEK 500 million Revolving Credit Facility, of which Com Hem has SEK 55 million restricted for a bank guarantee as of December 31, 2012, and a SEK 750 million Capex Facility, which is undrawn.
+As of December 31, 2013 we had approximately SEK 14,597 million nominal value of interest-bearing indebtedness outstanding, of which SEK 6,008 million equivalent is indebtedness under the Senior Credit Facilities, SEK 3,492 million is indebtedness under the Senior Secured Notes, SEK 2,567 million equivalent is indebtedness under the Senior PIK Notes.
+In addition, we have access to a SEK 500 million Revolving Credit Facility, of which Com Hem has SEK 55 million restricted for bank guarantees as of December 31, 2013, and a SEK 750 million Capex Facility, of which SEK 450 million is undrawn.
 We anticipate that our high leverage will continue for the foreseeable future.
 Our leverage could have significant consequences on our business, financial condition and results of operations, such as: